Thursday, 26 September 2024

 The weather forecast kept changing & we almost cancelled the session due to impending rain showers....but decided to give it a go.
 We'd originally planned to go to Colyford Common at the far end of the Wetlands, but changed to the Willows area so we'd have the pond dipping shelter for cover if needed.

 We put up 6 nets, and almost immediately caught a Cetti's Warbler.
 They're quite difficult birds to age, but testing out Robin's new guide 'Identification Atlas of the Continental Birds of Southwestern Europe' by Blasco-Zumeta & Heinze, we aged it as an adult (age code 4).
 The guide is excellent, using a lot of the photos & information that's been available for some time online at Blasco-Zumeta.com.
-The bird was aged as an adult due to the lack of a moult limit in the wing, the white tips on the longest Undertail Coverts (arrowed in photo), the broad rounded tail, and the lack of tongue spots.
+The bird was aged as an adult due to the lack of a moult limit in the wing, the broad rounded tail, the lack of tongue spots and the single generation of feathers in the Undertail Coverts (sometimes the 1st year birds can retain some old feathers, particularly the longest ones, which will be worn, a different colour & without clear white tips).

 Cetti's Warbler